tweag/chainsail-resources/documentation/algorithms/replica_exchange.md

 While that family of tempering distributions is essentially arbitrary, Chainsail currently implements two tempering schemes.

 ### Global tempering
-The most traditional and popular one tempering scheme is one where
+The most traditional and popular tempering scheme is one where

 $$
 p(x|\beta)=p(x)^\beta